 Michael is former Secretary of the Irish Society for Labour Law.

 Michael is Co-author of the Law Society’s Employment Law Manual (published by Oxford University Press 2011).
 He lectures widely on employment law issues and is a regular speaker on the Law Society’s Continuing Legal Education programme.
-He chaired the Society’s Employment Law Update 2011 and will do so again in 2012
+He chaired the Society’s Employment Law Update 2011 and 2012.

 Specialist Knowledge and Expertise/Experience